darkmatter08/toy-models-for-superposition/README.md

 [0, 0.7, 0.9, 0.99, 0.999]
 0 = 100% of the the time a features appears
 0.7 = only 30% of the time a feature appears

 ## Results
+One Weight Linear Net:
+1. The following chart is a visualization of square box = w1 * w1.T
+single column = b
+accross different sparsity levels (src/viz/03_all_sparsity_one_weight.png)

 This repo shows that if two conditions:
 1. features are sparse,
 2. and RELU cut off is used